verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 To configure a dashboard as a ConfigMap:

 1. Create a dashboard as a JSON file.
 Or, you can export an existing Grafana dashboard as a JSON file.
 See [Manage Dashboards](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#manage-dashboards).
-2. Create a ConfigMap file on the same cluster that Grafana is running using:
+2. Create a ConfigMap on the same cluster running Grafana that includes:

-   - `grafana_dashboard`:`"1"` so that Grafana selects this ConfigMap.
+   - The label, `grafana_dashboard`:`"1"`, so that Grafana discovers the dashboard.

-   - dashboard JSON from step 1.
+   - The JSON code that defines and configures the dashboard (the dashboard JSON from step 1).

-   - `k8s-sidecar-target-directory` annotation to specify the Grafana folder name.
-If the value is not specified, the dashboard appears in the default Grafana folder.
+   - Optionally, a `k8s-sidecar-target-directory` annotation, which specifies the Grafana folder name in which you want the dashboard to appear.
+The value of the annotation is the Grafana folder name.
+If not specified, the dashboard will appear in the default Grafana folder.

-After the ConfigMap is created, the dashboard gets loaded in Grafana.

 Here is an example dashboard ConfigMap.